holger1411/horseapple/src/jobs/job1.md

 #Add your company´s website URL

 ####################### Benefits #######################
+benefits:
+  - Free lunch
-benefits: Free lunch, Free beer on fridays
+  - Free beer on fridays
 #Add an array of benefits you and/or your team have

 ####################### Optionals #######################
-salaryRange: 20k -50k
+salaryRange: 50k - 70k
 #Add some salary information.
 Can be something like "from 50-70k", "above average" or you can keep it empty.
 In this case no salary infomrations will be published

 ####################### DON´T EDIT! #######################